wcjordan/gcp-setup/README.md

   --iam-account=$SERVICE_ACCOUNT@$PROJECT_ID.iam.gserviceaccount.com
 ```

-## Init & Set Variables for Terraform
-Set up a Workspace in Terraform Cloud
+## Set up a Workspace in Terraform Cloud
 Set variables for the following fields in Terraform Cloud
 See variables.tf for field descriptions